New York City police enter Columbia campus as Gaza protest escalates

 The protesters are calling for the university to sell off any investments linked to Israel, be transparent about its financial ties to the country, and provide amnesty from any disciplinary measures to all students participating in the rallies.

-Universities across the US are grappling with growing protests at the same time as they prepare for end-of-year graduation ceremonies.
+Columbia’s protests began on April 17, inspiring demonstrations that now stretch from California in the west to Massachusetts in the east, and come as universities prepare for end-of-year graduation ceremonies.

+More than 1,000 protesters have been arrested over the last two weeks on campuses in states including Texas, Utah, Virginia, North Carolina, New Mexico, Connecticut, Louisiana, California and New Jersey, some after confrontations with police in riot gear.

-On Tuesday, police also fired tear gas at students who set up a Gaza solidarity camp at the University of Southern Florida in Tampa, according to videos from journalists and witnesses verified by Al Jazeera.
+At the University of Southern Florida in Tampa on Tuesday, police fired tear gas at students who set up a Gaza solidarity camp and arrested two people, according to videos from journalists and witnesses verified by Al Jazeera.

-The videos also show police forces arresting two people at the protest scene.
+Sixteen people were arrested at the University of New Mexico as police forcefully removed pro-Palestine protesters occupying the college’s Student Union building.
+A university spokesman said five of those arrested were students at the University of New Mexico, while the 11 others had no connection with the institution.

+Meanwhile, students arrested on Monday during pro-Palestinian protests at the University of Texas at Austin (UT Austin) were greeted by supporters on their release from the Travis County Jail.